sarbajitsaha/Chip-8-Emulator/README.md

 # Chip 8 Emulator
 This is a simple Chip 8 emulator written in C++.
 CHIP-8 is an interpreted programming language, developed by Joseph Weisbecker.
 It was initially used on the COSMAC VIP and Telmac 1800 8-bit microcomputers in the mid-1970s.
 CHIP-8 programs are run on a CHIP-8 virtual machine.
 It was made to allow video games to be more easily programmed for said computers.

+[This article on Wikipedia](https://en.wikipedia.org/wiki/CHIP-8 "CHIP-8") explains the virtual machine(CPU,memory,display and keypad) and the opcodes supported.

 ## Building

 Cmake and SDL2 are required for this project.
 You can install them on Ubuntu using